 Ignoring dependencies will have the following effects:

-• An ignored dependency applies to all locked configurations.
-The setting is project scoped.
+• Ignored dependencies apply across all locked configurations, and the setting is project scoped.

-• Ignoring a dependency does not mean lock state ignores its transitive dependencies.
+• Ignoring a dependency does not exclude its transitive dependencies from the lock state.

-• There is no validation that an ignored dependency is present in any configuration resolution.
+• No validation ensures that an ignored dependency is present in any configuration resolution.

 • If the dependency is present in lock state, loading it will filter out the dependency.

-• If the dependency is present in the resolution result, it will be ignored when validating that resolution matches the lock state.
+• If the dependency is present in the resolution result, it will be ignored when validating the resolution against the lock state.

-• Finally, if the dependency is present in the resolution result and the lock state is persisted, it will be absent from the written lock state.
+• When the lock state is updated and persisted, any ignored dependency will be omitted from the written lock state.